Externism

-Externism is a fictional philosophical theory proposed by the fictional Czech genius Jára Cimrman.
+Externism is a fictional philosophical theory proposed by the fictional Czech polymath Jára Cimrman.
 This character appears in many plays by authors from the Jára Cimrman Theatre in Prague.
 The first act of the theatre performance is usually filled with a lecture on Cimrman's personality, followed by a theatrical play.
 The theory of externism is described in a monologue by a Cimrmanologist having a lecture on Jára Cimrman's significance in the field of philosophy in the first act of the theatre play Akt (The Nude) by Zdeněk Svěrák, Ladislav Smoljak and Jiří Šebánek.

 This epistemological theory contradicts the traditional theory of solipsism.
 While solipsists believe that only their individual self exists and the external world does not, Jára Cimrman confronted them with the idea that it is the external world that exists and the philosopher's individual self does not.

 At first, this idea was met with huge disagreement among philosophers.
 Jára Cimrman was invited to defend his theory at the philosophical congress in Basel.
 The key counterargument that he had to face was: How could a non-existing consciousness create a theory?

 Jára Cimrman replied that the fact that he does not exist does not mean he is not perceptible.
 He compared the world to a space with a small place in the middle, where Jára Cimrman is missing.
 If we take a piece of paper with a hole in the middle, the paper can be compared to the external world and the hole (which is clearly visible) to the non-existing philosopher.
 Stretching and contracting the space results in the opposite change in the form of the hole.
 This movement can be viewed as a process of a philosopher's thinking.